ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 ![]({{ site.url }}/assets/hr_plot4.jpg){:height="500px" width="500px"}

-No strong dependency of quitting by their job positions could be said.
+There is no strong dependency of leaving by job position.
 HR had the highest rate of quitting whereas management had the lowest.

 {% highlight R %}